Best Long Beach Restaurants

 Credit: Carlos Jurado; Mariah Tauger

 Inspired by the vibrant flavors and dishes of Colombia, Selva has been a local favorite since it first opened in February 2022.
-This is easily one of the best restaurants in Long Beach, and the menu is designed to be shared and enjoyed among friends, featuring plenty of small plates and family-style dishes that you won’t want to miss.
+This is easily one of the best restaurants in Long Beach, and theĀ dishes are designed to be shared and enjoyed among friends, featuring plenty of small plates and family-style bites.
 The Peruvian scallop crudo is a light and refreshing starter, as is the traditional ceviche made with leche de tigre and served with plantain chips.
-Some other can’t-miss dishes include the yucca fries, smoked chicken and coconut panna cotta.
+Some other can’t-miss dishes include the yucca fries, smoked chicken and chuzos—skewered grilled meats or vegetables with yeast butter.

 Gaucho Beach

 Enjoy ocean views and bold bites at Gaucho Beach.
-Located just steps away from the sand, Gaucho Beach combines Argentine and Californian cuisine to create a vibrant and enticing menu that boasts juicy steaks, tasty tacos and plenty of craft cocktails.
-The open-air patio is perfect for a sunny day in SoCal, and there are some amazing weekly specials that you won’t want to miss.
+Located on Shoreline Drive, just steps away from the sand, Gaucho Beach combines Argentinian and Californian cuisine to create a vibrant and enticing menu that boasts juicy steaks, tasty tacos and plenty of craft cocktails.
+The two open-air patios (located on two different levels) are perfect for a sunny day in SoCal, and there are some amazing weekly specials that you won’t want to miss.
 During Sangria Mondays, guests are given 50% off a sangria carafe of their choice, while Burger & Fries Tuesdays feature free beer with any Gaucho burger.

 Ellie’s